-Our NOx emissions have remained static, but our SOx emissions have increased by 35.8% compared to 2010 as
+Our NOx emissions have remained static, but our SOx emissions have increased by 35.8% compared to 2010 as a result of increased use of recycled material such as cullet EMISSIONS and briquettes.

 UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS

 United Nations countries have adopted a series of Sustainable Development Goals with the aim "to end poverty, protect the planet and ensure prosperity for all" by 2030.
 Here is how Knauf Insulation is contributing to these goals: